Soumyadeepsar/Bias-Identification-Adapter-Fusion-based-Framework/README.md

 # Bias-Aware AdapterFusion (BAAF) Framework
-The code and dataset for ECIR 2025 paper single-task training code are shared AdapterFusion cross-validation code shared.<br/>
+The Entire training setup and ICL techniques used in our paper is discussed here:<br/>
 ![fusion](https://github.com/user-attachments/assets/8aa524da-ea31-4c19-98a2-6c399521f7c9)

 ## Training details of Single-Task Adapters (STA):